RubixML/ML/README.md

 ---
 ### Environments
 Typically, there are two different types of *environments* that a PHP program can run in - on the command line in a terminal window or on a web server such as Nginx via the FPM module.
 Most of the time you will only be working with the command line in Rubix unless you are building a system to work live in production.
-For more information regarding the environments that PHP can run you can refer to the [general installation considerations](http://php.net/manual/en/install.general.php) on the PHP website.
+For more information regarding the environments in which PHP can run in you can refer to the [general installation considerations](http://php.net/manual/en/install.general.php) on the PHP website.

 ### Command Line
 The most common use cases for Rubix only require the PHP command line interface (CLI) to run since we don't need to handle any web requests.
-The CLI runs directly in a terminal and does not have a maximum execution time by default.
-Note that you may need to adjust your memory limit in php.ini.
+The CLI runs directly in a terminal and does not have a maximum execution time set by default.
+Note that you may need to adjust your memory limit in php.ini however.

 To run a program on the command line, make sure the PHP binary is in your default PATH and enter:
 ```sh